01201010/01201010/README.md

 }

 /**
- * From a canvas context, creates an LCD animation that fades the content away.
+ o From a canvas context, creates an LCD animation that fades the content away.
  *
  * @param context
  * @param target